deephacks/confit/readme.md

 [![Build Status](https://travis-ci.org/deephacks/confit.png?branch=master)](https://travis-ci.org/deephacks/confit)

-The mission of the project is to provide a simple (yet feature rich), unified and type safe way to configure Java applications.
+The mission of the project is to provide a simple (yet feature rich) and typesafe way to configure Java applications.

 ## The problem